Course Descriptions

 ENC1102 College Composition 2 3.0 P

 This course is designed to emphasize critical reading and writing and requires students to engage demanding texts in a sophisticated manner.
 The course thus develops higher order thinking, including synthesis and evaluation; greater independence of thought; and enhanced facility in writing, preparing students for upper-division work in college or for entry into a career.
 To develop these abilities, students are required to understand the concept of research and to write documented, researched essays.
 An exit grade of C or higher is required for AA degree students.
-This course meets the definition of a writing-intensive Gordon Rule course (State BOE Rule 6A-10.030); it also fulfills Part B of the Communications category of the SF General Ed Full Description
+This course meets the definition of a writing-intensive course (State BOE Rule 6A-10.030)....
+Full Description

 ENL2012 Survey of English Literature 1 3.0 P

-This is an introductory course in English literature from its recorded beginnings in the days of Beowulf to the Age of Enlightenment at the end of the 18th century.
-A grade of C or higher in Communications A and Communications B coursework is required for entry into ENL2012.
-This course meets the definition of a writing-intensive Gordon Rule course (State BOE Rule 6A-10.030); it also fulfills the Research and Analysis category of the SF General Education requirements and fulfills the Information Literacy General Education Learning Outcome....
+This is an introductory course in English literature from its recorded beginnings in the days of Beowulf to the Age of Enlightenment at the end of the 18th century including selections from the Western canon..
+A grade of C or higher in ENC1101 or ENC2210 is needed for entry into ENL2012.
+This course meets the definition of a writing-intensive course (State BOE Rule 6A-10.030)....
 Full Description

 REA2205 Critical Thinking Reading and Global Perspectives 3.0 P